 The RSIC works diligently to maintain its position as an industry leader in investment fee transparency.
 We remain committed to executing best practices that control and reduce management fees through portfolio diversification, fee negotiations, and selective use of asset management.
 This includes obtaining fee concessions on new and existing investments and limiting active management within inefficient asset classes.

 Because public pension plans investment management fee reporting requirements vary based on their respective jurisdictional regulation, comparing one plans fees to another’s may not be an apples to apples comparison.
 In short, not all states disclose the same fees.
 Consistently, the RSIC has gone to great lengths to report invoiced management fees, management fees netted against investments, performance fees (both accrued and paid), and other expenses including administrative costs in limited partnership structures.
-A schedule of the sum of total investment expense, manager fees and expenses, and general administrative expenses for the 2017 fiscal year is available in the Annual Investment Report.

 *“Investment fee transparency, policies, and controls have improved significantly and disclosure of fees is the most complete in the industry.”